 International intercompany transactions

 The same considerations for domestic related-party transactions in relation to the Transfer Pricing Requirement generally apply to cross-border related-party transactions as well.
-However, the IRAS is more likely to scrutinise and raise queries for cross-border related-party transactions, whereby one party is located in an offshore jurisdiction or has limited economic activities.
+However, the IRAS is more likely to scrutinize and raise queries for cross-border related-party transactions, whereby one party is located in an offshore jurisdiction or has limited economic activities.
 In this regard, it would be even more critical to prepare and maintain transfer pricing documentation to substantiate that the Transfer Pricing Requirement is satisfied in such circumstances.

 Third-party transactions